wenfanwu/schism-toolbox/README.md

 Mobj = call_schism_tracers(Mobj);
 ```

-> In this example, only hydrodynamic module is activated and thus there are only two activated tracers (temp & salt).
+> This is a purely hydrodynamic case and thus there are only two activated tracers (temp & salt).
->
-> This step is reserved for future extension to other modules

 <br>